Acer Aspire E 15 (E5-576G-81GD) Review

 The Bottom Line

-The Acer Aspire E 15 E5-576G-81GD Check on Amazon at Amazon is the real definition of a top-tier laptop that continues giving.
+The Acer Aspire E 15 E5-576G-81GD is the real definition of a top-tier laptop that continues giving.
 With a set of useful features and good hardware, the latest iteration offers better performance over its predecessor the Aspire E 15 (E5-575-57D4), though, the latter has a brighter screen and provides over 3 hours of additional juice on a single charge.
 A jump from a 7th Gen Intel Core i5-7200U CPU and Nvidia 940MX graphics to 8th Gen Intel core i7-8550U CPU and Nvidia MX150 graphics gives the Aspire E15 a much deserved performance boost.

 Of course, there are some even cheaper options that involve compromises and a couple of disappointments along the way.
 For that, if you’re looking for a system that sweetly balances value and feature set, the Aspire E5-576G-81GD is our top pick..